 - vaginal atrophy

-Women who are having a vaginal cuff as part of a hysterectomy should seek immediate medical attention if they develop any of the following symptoms:
+A person who is having a vaginal cuff as part of a hysterectomy should seek immediate medical attention if they develop any of the

 - sudden or severe abdominal or pelvic pain